hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 If you make another transaction in Johannesburg three hours after that, that is impossible so indicates fraudulent card use.
 The flying time from Paris to Johannesburg is more than ten hours, so there's no way the real cardholder could make a transaction in those two locations three hours apart.

-### Why is a near-cache relevant ?
+### Why is a Near Cache relevant?

-As we'll see from the example, the near-cache makes the business logic execute faster.
+As we'll see from the example, the Near Cache makes the business logic execute faster.

 A higher rate of processing means other checks can also be done in the same time frame, resulting in a higher percentage of suspicious transactions being identified.

-The near-cache contains the airport locations.
+The Near Cache contains the airport locations.
 There aren't many airports in the world, and obviously their locations won't change, so concerns about stale content aren't relevant.

 ### Example structure